 Dr Marianna Villano is an assistant professor in Chemical Engineering.
 Her research focuses on anaerobic processes for energy or chemicals production.
 She is involved in Task 2.1 Acidogenic fermentation.

 Dr. Anna Laura Capriotti is an assistant professor in Analytical Chemistry.
 She works on the development of new analytical methods for the determination of trace contaminants in both food and environmental matrices with chromatography/mass spectrometry.
 She will be involved in Task 3.1 focusing on migration of contaminants along the technology chain.

-Dr. Giorgio Capuani is responsible the NMR analysis at the Dept of Chemistry, his main research is about metabolomics of biological systems.
+Dr. Giorgio Capuani is responsible of the NMR facility at the Dept of Chemistry, his main research is about metabolomics of biological systems.
 He is responsible of Task 6.2 (Project website) and is involved in Task 2.2, focusing on data handling and multivariate analysis for optimal process control.

 Prof. Simone Ferrari, assistant professor, is an expert in plant physiology, biotechnology and biochemistry, with a major focus on the study of the biological functions of the plant cell wall.
 He will be involved in Task 2.1, on enzymic pretreatment of lignocellulosic fractions.

 Dr. Patrizia Foglia has expertises in the determination of contaminants in both food and environmental matrices by chromatography/mass spectrometry.
 She is involved in the RES URBIS Management Support Team to assist the PC in the Project Management .

 Prof. Andrea Martinelli is an associate professor in Macromolecule Science.
 He works on developing new advanced polymers and in the characterization of their thermal and mechanical behavior.
 He is involved in Task 3.1 focusing on PHA characterization.

 Dr. Cleofe Palocci is an assistant professor in Polymer Science.
 She works on the synthesis and characterization of biopolymers and the development of innovative technologies for biopolymers extraction.
 She is involved in Task 2.4 PHA extraction, by using supercritical fluids, and Task 3.1 PHA characterization.

 Prof. Marco Petrangeli Papini is an associate professor in Chemical Engineering.
 His main field of activity is about soil are groundwater remediation.
 He is involved in Task 3.2, PHA use for environmental remediation.